-Emphasis of matter - proposed transfer of Plan assets and liabilities
+Emphasis of matter - transfer of Plan assets and liabilities

-We draw attention to note 9 to the financial statements, which describes the anticipated transfer of the assets and liabilities of the Plan to a new jointly sponsored pension plan effective July 1, 2021.
+We draw attention to note 1 to the financial statements, which describes the transfer of the assets and liabilities of the Plan to a new jointly sponsored pension plan effective July 1, 2021 and the cessation of the Plan's operations.
 Our opinion is not modified in respect of this matter.